sebastianaldi17/maifavorite/README.md

 # Directory explanation

-- backend: Golang REST API that serves chart data & favorite data
+- backend (deprecated): Golang REST API that serves chart data & favorite data
-- dbscripts: Contains SQL scripts that creates the tables required to store chart data
-- frontend: Vue web app that displays chart & favorite data.
+- frontend (deprecated): Vue web app that displays chart & favorite data.
 Needs `backend` to be running.
 No longer maintained in favor of `supabase-frontend`
+- dbscripts: Contains SQL scripts that creates the tables required to store chart data.
+Will update if there are any schema updates.
 - populate-db: Node script that fetches chart data and stores it to a postgres database
 - supabase-serverless: Supabase edge function that serves ONLY chart data.
 - supabase-frontend: A frontend version that uses the Supabase edge function on `supabase-serverless`, and stores favorites using `localStorage`.
+Hosted [here](https://sebastianaldi17.github.io/).

 # Initial setup